websnack-dk/magento/README.md

 # Setup Magento2 project with DDEV & Mutagen

-The script only works on an existing Magento2 project.
+Bash script only works on existing Magento2 projects.
+Requiments below will automatic be installed.
+Except Docker Desktop.
-Everything will be automatic installed if prompt accepted.

-The setup has Only been tested on Apple Silicon M1.
+The setup has only been tested on Apple Silicon M1.

 ## Requirements